Shipham: Mining

 The substrata contain rich mineral deposits and so there were zinc and lead mines in the area.
 The Singing River Mine was worked in the 18th and 19th centuries for calamine (zinc carbonate), blende (zinc sulphide) and galena (lead sulphide).

 In the 1920s it was used as an underground reservoir by the water authorities.
 A small stream flows through the mine in parts.
 The entrance is actually in the back garden of a private house but access is allowed for potholers.
 The 5-metre high 19th-century calamine processor is a Grade II listed building.

 The present landscape shows the piecemeal nature of the mining.
 Although the lead industry began to decline in the late 17th century, it revived in the mid 19th century when tips were re-worked.
 Its mining history has given rise to street names such as Hind Pits Lane, Hollow Road, and Comrade Avenue.
 The old mines have also meant that the soil is heavily contaminated by heavy metals such as cadmium.
 This was investigated in 1979.
 Concentrations of cadmium, lead and zinc in local crops were higher than would normally be expected.
 Copper concentrations were normal, and the results for mercury showed that mercury translocation from soil to crops was very low.
 Dietary copper intakes at Shipham were a little lower than national average intakes.
 Four participants in the duplicate diet study, or 6% of the study population, had cadmium intakes higher than 0.4 mg per week.

 There is some evidence of field cultivation by the miners during the medieval period.

 Religious sites

 The Anglican parish church of St Leonard was built in 1843 by James Wilson of Bath and is a Grade II listed building.
-Stained glass in the north window of the nave commemorates Hannah More, who as part of her work to 'civilise' the people of Cheddar and the surrounding villages, particularly the lead-miners of Shipham, established the Shipham Church of England Voluntary Controlled School.
+Stained glass in the north window of the nave commemorates Hannah More, who as part of her work to 'civilise' the people of Cheddar and the surrounding villages, particularly the lead-miners of Shipham, established Shipham Church of England Voluntary Controlled School.
 A chest tomb to Amelia Day in the churchyard, 5 m south of the nave, is also a listed building.